- Daniel Kenealy

 - +44 (0) 131 650 4080

-Please email me and we can arrange appointments as necessary.
+Between January and August 2018, please email me and we can arrange appointments as necessary.

 I have presented my research at the University of Montreal, the Woodrow Wilson Center for International Scholars, Georgetown University, the University of North Carolina at Chapel Hill, the European Policy Centre in Brussels, and Stiftung Wissenschaft und Politik in Berlin.
 During 2013-14 I served as expert adviser to the Scottish Parliament's European and External Relations Committee and have presented oral evidence to that committee on several occasions, as well as to the House of Commons' Scottish Affairs Committee.